 • Outright physical exhaustion and full body soreness.

 All of these are sure signs of caregiver burnout.
 Symptoms typically start out slow, but exhaustion can gain momentum quickly.
-If you are feeling over stressed, over worked, or exhausted, it might be time to consider taking steps to avoid caregiver burnout.
+If you are feeling over-stressed, overworked, or exhausted, it might be time to consider taking steps to avoid caregiver burnout.
+Taking some time off or consuming CBD capsules available in online dispensaries like Blessed CBD would help reduce stress.
 Unchecked caregiver burnout can easily turn into the kind of exhaustion or mental breakdown that leaves the caregiver unable to work for an extended period of time, and can even put you in the hospital.

 Often, caregivers are so busy taking care of other people that they overlook their own needs.
 They might even feel selfish for thinking about taking a day off, but that certainly is not the case.
 In order to give the best care possible, you have to be alert and healthy.